node-cache/node-cache/README.md

 `myCache.close()`

-This will clear the interval timeout which is set on checkperiod option.
+This will clear the interval timeout which is set on check period option.

 ```js
 myCache.close();